libretro/docs/docs/guides/install-android.md

 adb shell getprop ro.product.cpu.abilist     # → arm64-v8a,armeabi-v7a,armeabi
 ```

-Note: Google Pixel 6a and newer ship with 64‑bit‑only system images (ro.zygote=zygote64, no 32‑bit ABI support).
+Note: Google Pixel 6a and newer running Android 12 (and later) ship with 64‑bit‑only system images (ro.zygote=zygote64, no 32‑bit ABI support).
 On such devices, pure 32‑bit APKs will fail to install with the error INSTALL_FAILED_NO_MATCHING_ABIS.

 #### F-Droid